Applying to the MCIP Graduate Group

 Prospective graduate students may apply for admission to either the M.S. or the Ph.D. programs.
 Admissions preference is given to Ph.D. applicants.

-Applications are accepted for fall quarter admission only, and should be made as early as possible.
+Applications are accepted for fall quarter admission only.

 The MCIP graduate group evaluates applicants using holistic review.
 Many criteria are considered when reviewing individual applications for admission into the MCIP graduate group: